Cosmology with the EFTofLSS and BOSS: dark energy constraints and a note on priors: Results

 The two analyses are broadly consistent, except for the measured value of the scalar amplitude, which is substantially lower in the CMB-free case, with a correspondingly low value of $\sigma_8$ being measured.
 The value measured in the full-shape + BAO analysis (FS+BAO) is approximately $1\sigma$ larger than the value measured in the FS only analysis discussed above ($\log (10^{10} A_s) = 2.67$ for FS vs $2.82$ for FS+BAO).
 This is a consequence of the more precise measurement of $\omega_c$ whose degeneracy with $A_s$ raises the value of the amplitude.
 In spite of this, the scalar amplitude is still over $1\sigma$ away from the value measured by Planck, with $\sigma_8$ agreeing more closely with the values measured by weak lensing experiments such as DES~\cite{DES:2021bvc, Secco:2021vhm}.

-Low values of the scalar amplitude have been found in various previous analyses of the BOSS data~\cite{Philcox:2021main,Troster:2019ean,Chudaykin:2020ghx,DAmico:2020kxu,Ivanov:2019pdj,Chen:2022jzq,DAmico:2019fhj,Chen:2021wdi}.
-Precise comparisons are complicated by different choices of data, estimators and priors used.
-However, our FS+BAO analysis is more similar to that conducted by Ref.~\cite{Chudaykin:2020ghx}, which also use BAO data in a broad redshift range and find $\Lambda$CDM results consistent with ours.
+Low values of the scalar amplitude have been found in various previous full-shape analyses of the BOSS DR12 data~\cite{Philcox:2021main,Troster:2019ean,Chudaykin:2020ghx,DAmico:2020kxu,Ivanov:2019pdj,Chen:2022jzq,DAmico:2019fhj,Chen:2021wdi}.
+Precise comparisons are complicated by different choices of data, estimators and priors used, as well as the fact that some of these analyses are likely to suffer from the window function normalisation issue discussed in Refs.~\cite{deMattia:2019vdg,deMattia:2020fkb,Beutler:2021eqq} and therefore may find a smaller amplitude than Planck for that reason.
+Our FS+BAO analysis is more similar to that conducted by Ref.~\cite{Chudaykin:2020ghx}, which also use BAO data in a broad redshift range and find $\Lambda$CDM results consistent with ours.
 Ref.~\cite{DAmico:2020kxu} also uses similar BAO data but focuses only on beyond-$\Lambda$CDM analyses, which we discuss below in detail.
-Other analyses which set a Planck prior on $n_s$~\cite{Chen:2021wdi,Philcox:2021main} but do not use the same BAO data also obtain very similar results for the amplitude as our FS+BAO CMB-free analysis.
-This is likely because adding the BAO data effectively moves the values of $\omega_c$ and consequently of $n_s$ close to the Planck value and thus results in similar values for all parameters.
-Our results using only the full shape data are also in agreement with those of Ref.~\cite{Troster:2019ean}, in spite of the different nonlinear modelling used there.
+Other analyses which set a Planck prior on $n_s$~\cite{Chen:2021wdi,Philcox:2021main} but do not use the same BAO data also obtain very similar results for the amplitude as our FS+BAO CMB-free analysis of $\sigma_8=0.733 \pm 0.047$ and $\sigma_8=0.729^{+0.036}_{-0.042}$.
+This similarity is likely because adding the BAO data effectively moves the values of $\omega_c$ and consequently of $n_s$ close to the Planck value and thus results in consistent values for all parameters.
+It is worth noting that in both of these works, the normalisation of the window function is correctly accounted for.

+It is important also to compare our results with those of the official BOSS and eBOSS collaborations as well as those not using EFT-based modelling.
+The latest official combined results of Ref.~\cite{Alam:2020sor} show a value of the late-time amplitude of $\sigma_8=0.838 \pm 0.059~(8.48)$ based on RSD measurements alone, which is in agreement with the Planck result and is therefore in some disagreement with our results.
+Those results combine BOSS galaxies and eBOSS galaxies and quasars and use template fitting instead of the full-shape analysis done here, as well as modelling nonlinear RSDs via the TNS model~\cite{Taruya:2010mx}.

+A similar BOSS + eBOSS analysis using full-shape information was performed in Ref.~\cite{Semenaite:2021aen}, which finds $\sigma_8=0.815\pm0.044$ (or $\sigma_8= 0.800\pm0.039$ with tight priors on $\omega_b$, $\omega_c$ and $n_s$) for the full data combination.
+There, an analysis is also reported using only the BOSS DR12 data, finding lower values of $\sigma_8$ at $1.1\sigma$ tension with Planck and in broad agreement with our result.
+A similar DR12-only analysis had also been performed previously by Ref.~\cite{Troster:2019ean}, finding an even lower value of the amplitude of $\sigma_8=0.710\pm0.049$, also in broad agreement with our result.
+Both of these analyses are based on renormalised perturbation theory and a version of the TNS model, differing in the fact that Ref.~\cite{Semenaite:2021aen} uses a full co-evolution relation in their bias model whereas Ref.~\cite{Troster:2019ean} uses only a partial one, and likely also in the window normalisation.